chitvs/tdp/README.md

 ## Notes

-I have personally completed all the exercises in this repository, so they might not be perfect or the most elegant solutions, but they all work! 😊 This collection reflects my journey through learning and improving my C programming skills, and I hope it can be a helpful resource for others as well.
+I have personally completed all the exercises in this repository, so they might not be perfect or the most elegant solutions, but they all work! 😊